durgamsravan492-collab/order-inventory-microservices-assignment/README.md

     mvn -pl orderservice spring-boot:run

 Notes:
-- Example service ports used in this README and `scripts/inventory_update_requests.txt`:
+- Example service ports used in this README:
   - Inventory service: `http://localhost:8081`
   - Order service: `http://localhost:8082`
 - If you need to change ports or other properties, see each module's `src/main/resources/application.yml`.